leap-stc/leap-stc.github.io/book/explanation/architecture.md

   by ML researchers into climate science.
 - Easily accessible syntheses of climate projections from [CMIP6 data](https://esgf-node.llnl.gov/projects/cmip6/), produced by the LEAP team, for use by industry partners for business strategy and decision making.

+(explanation.architecture.catalog)=

+#### Data Catalog

+A [STAC](https://stacspec.org/) data catalog be used to enumerate all LEAP-Pangeo datasets and provide this information to the public.
+The catalog will store all relevant metadata about LEAP datasets following established metadata standards (e.g. CF Conventions).
+It will also provide direct links to raw data in cloud object storage.

+The catalog will facilitate several different modes of access:

+- Searching, crawling, and opening datasets from within notebooks or scripts
+- "Crawling" by search indexes or other machine-to-machine interfaces
+- A pretty web front-end interface for interactive public browsing

+The [Radiant Earth MLHub](https://mlhub.earth/) is a great reference for how we imagine the LEAP data catalog will eventually look.

 ### Data Storage Service